-The Garden's 27th garden, the Nature Play Garden, features a series of multisensory areas.
+Your family will love running up and down the hills at the Garden's 27th garden, the Nature Play Garden.
+The garden features a series of multisensory areas.
 It has sugar maple, aspen, and redbud groves and an expansive lawn that has a runnel, rolling hills, a willow tunnel, boulders for climbing, and natural “rooms” defined by arborvitae and hornbeams.

-Horticulturists selected the garden’s flowers and trees for qualities such as color, scent, texture, and even sound (the sweetgums trees have seedpods that rattle); more than half of the perennials are new to the Chicago Botanic Garden.
+Horticulturists selected the garden’s flowers and trees for qualities such as color, scent, texture, and even sound (the sweetgum trees have seedpods that rattle); more than half of the perennials are new to the Chicago Botanic Garden.

-The Learning Center and Nature Play Garden is made possible by the generous support of the Grainger Foundation; Astellas USA Foundation; Arthur D. Collins, Jr., and the Collins Family Foundation; the Hunter Family; ITW; an anonymous donor; the Woman’s Board of the Chicago Horticultural Society; the Guild of the Chicago Botanic Garden; the Public Museum Capital Grants Program, Illinois Department of Natural Resources, Illinois State Museum; the Harris Family Foundation; and Cate and Rick Waddell.
+The Learning Center and Nature Play Garden were made possible by the generous support of the Grainger Foundation; Astellas USA Foundation; Arthur D. Collins, Jr., and the Collins Family Foundation; the Hunter Family; ITW; an anonymous donor; the Woman’s Board of the Chicago Horticultural Society; the Guild of the Chicago Botanic Garden; the Public Museum Capital Grants Program, Illinois Department of Natural Resources, Illinois State Museum; the Harris Family Foundation; and Cate and Rick Waddell.